All Products

 Troubleshooting method:

-On the Performance Monitor page, check the inbound traffic and write queries per second (QPS) of the Redis instance.
+On the Performance Monitor page, check the inbound traffic and write queries per second (QPS) of the instance.
 If the inbound traffic and write QPS follow the same trend as the memory usage, the sudden increase in memory usage is caused by a large amount of written data.

 Solution: